-I wondered what it would all look like when the coach left.
+What it would look like when the coach left?

-I wondered what the little children were learning as they watched adults fight, act petty, and hurt each other.
+What were the children learning as they watched adults fight, act petty, and hurt each other?

 But the struggles are still there.

-Maybe it’s a mother-in-law who was a great mom, but she’s struggling with her new identity.
+Maybe your mother-in-law was a great mom, but she’s struggling with her new identity.
 She nurtured her son for years, and now you are in the way.

-Or maybe a father always had input into his son’s choices, and now you and your husband are making them together, and he’s still giving advice, unaware that it’s unwanted.
+Or she always had input into her child’s choices, and now you and your spouse making those decisions together, and yet she’s still giving advice, unaware that it’s unwanted.

 Sometimes these very subtle differences can make you or another person in your extended family feel like an outlaw, rather than an in-law.